manthanreddy123/omkar-depo/README.md

-# omkar-depo
+# omkar-demo
+ Author:
-This is my first repository
+This is my first github repo.